maiajouenne/Grandjean_Jouenne/README.md

 1. **Complex Financial Models:** Implementing the accurate financial models (Monte Carlo simulations and Black-Scholes computations).

-2. **Integration of Decision-Making Logic:** Developing a decision-making process involved considering numerous factors, including market volatility, risk tolerance, and client portfolio management, which was very complex to the project.
-(Exercise 6)
+2. **Integration of Decision-Making Logic:** Developing a decision-making process involved considering numerous factors, including market volatility, risk tolerance, and client portfolio management, which was very complex to do in exercise 6.
+We tried to do it but it still didn't work after a lot of testing.

 3. **Triggers and Transactions:** Ensuring the correct functioning of triggers and updating stored procedures while maintaining data integrity posed few issues in handling transactions.